zhu-xlab/Copernicus-FM/README.md

 ## License

-This repo is licensed under the Apache License 2.0, with portions of third-party code licensed under the MIT License.
+This repo is licensed under the Apache License 2.0, with portions of third-party code licensed under the MIT/CC-BY-NC-4.0 License.
 The Copernicus-Pretrain dataset, the newly-curated datasets in Copernicus-Bench, and the pretrained weights of Copernicus-FM are licensed under the CC-BY-4.0 license.

 ## Citation